iamsatyanchal/hypnoticai/README.md

 ---

 > Start where you are.
 Use what you have.
+Do what you can.